WarwickTechCrew/tc-website-wiki/wiki/02-warwick-drama/01-drama-collective/index.md

     FB --> FF{{Freshblood Festival}}
 ```

-The [DC is a society](https://www.warwicksu.com/societies-sports/societies/dramacollective/) that was formed to be a larger negotiating body for its consitutent societies.
+The [Drama Collective (DC)](https://www.warwicksu.com/societies-sports/societies/dramacollective/) is a society that
+was formed to be a larger negotiating body for its constituent societies.
 For example:

 - [WAC allocates 2 show slots](../warwick-drama/shows#wac-show-slots) to the DC each term.
 Without the DC, none of the constituent societies would have the resources to put on 2 shows a term themselves.
 The DC production manager runs a panel for each of these slots.
 Show teams can submit packs to DC panel, once they get backing from one of the DC societies.
 - The DC also provide "cupboard manager" exec roles to organise and upkeep its two storage locations, the [DC cupboard](../tech-crew/storage#the-dc-cupboard) in WAC, and the [Avon cupboard](../tech-crew/storage#the-avon-cupboard).
 - The DC has a [constitution](https://www.warwicksu.com/resources/dramacollective/Drama-Collective-Constitution-updated-2023/) that all its societies are meant to follow.
+- The DC often put on a joint ball at the end of the year, in term 3.

 :::info

-If you have tech crew membership, you are automatically a member of the DC!
-(Or if you have membership of any of its other child societies)
+If you have Tech Crew membership (or membership of any of its other child societies), you are automatically a member of
+the DC and can officially join on the [SU website](https://www.warwicksu.com/societies-sports/societies/dramacollective/)
+for free!
+This is useful to be able to vote for or against DC motions.
 :::

 ## [Codpiece](https://www.warwicksu.com/societies-sports/societies/codpiecetheatre/)

 Codpiece is the "devised theatre" society at Warwick.
-Devised theatre is when the script originates not from a writer, but from collaborative, often improvisatory, work by the performers themselves.
+Devised theatre is when the script originates not from a writer,
+but from collaborative, often improvisatory, work by the performers themselves.

 ## [Shakesoc](https://www.warwicksu.com/societies-sports/societies/shakespeare/)